 Subaru said that the fuel pump recall began June 5, 2020 and that dealerships would replace the defective parts with newer versions.

 Beasley Allen continues to work on numerous auto defect class actions against many major automobile manufacturers like VW, Toyota, General Motors, Ford, and even some suppliers.
 These cases continue to be filed because of corporate misconduct in designing and manufacturing unsafe vehicles purchased by consumers, corporations, and state agencies.
 We continue to investigate these automobile problems for class relief treatment.
-For more information or to discuss a claim, contact Clay Barnett in our Atlanta office.
+For more information or to discuss a claim, contact Clay Barnett in our Atlanta office, or use the form below.